 How To Participate

-The process for obtaining interviews for the Spring Interview Program (SIP) is different from Early Interview Week (EIW, which takes place in August) or the Fall On-Campus Interview Program (FIP).
-Unlike Fall OCIP, where students bid for interviews that are arranged through the OCI section of b-Line, in the Spring Program, students apply for interviews via the b-Line, employers then prescreen applicants and invite those students they are interested in interviewing.
+The process for obtaining interviews for the Spring Interview Program (SIP) is different from Winter Interview Program or WIP (formerly Early Interview Week or EIW) or the Fall On-Campus Interview Program (FIP).
+Unlike WIP , where students bid for interviews that are assigned via the lottery through b-Line, in the Spring Interview Program the students apply for interviews via the b-Line, employers then prescreen applicants and invite those students they are interested in interviewing.

 Frequently Asked Questions (FAQ): Answers to common job-related questions.